 Dividend Stock Investing is one of the most powerful levers you can pull.
-You are leveraging professional management, the company’s reputation, the company’s credit, the company’s supply and distribution chain, their patents and intellectual property, the company’s earnings, and the company’s work force.
+You are leveraging professional management, the company’s reputation, the company’s credit, the company’s supply and distribution chains, patents and intellectual property, the company’s earnings, and the company’s workforce.
 All of this leverage comes from just buying the company stock.

 Growing an Income Stream versus “Fixed Income” Streams

-If you invest in dividend stocks with a history of growing their dividend payments over time (a dividend stock investment strategy more popularly known as “dividend growth investing”), you are actually growing your income stream over time.
-Your dividend “business” is now paying you a consistent stream of income and you are growing it slowly over time.
+Suppose you invest in dividend stocks with a history of growing their dividend payments over time (a dividend stock investment strategy more popularly known as “dividend growth investing”).
+In that case, you are actually growing your income stream over time.
+Your dividend “business” is now paying you a consistent income stream, and you are growing it slowly over time.

-Other types of dividend investments have a “fixed” income stream such as preferred stocks.
+Other dividend investments have a “fixed” income stream, such as preferred stocks.
 Those types of investments pay the same amount throughout the life of the investment.
-If you get $10 per month from the investment and hold it 30 years, you will still only be getting $10 per month 30 years from now.
-Unfortunately with inflation, the $10 per month payment is worth considerably less with inflation.
+If you get $10 per month from the investment and hold it for 30 years, you will still only be getting $10 per month 30 years from now.
+Unfortunately, the $10 per month payment is worth considerably less with inflation.
 Focusing on interest rate swings and strategically adding can bump your current income.

 Quoting Warren Buffett